-So, if you’re finding yourself ready to quit a job you thought was the one for you do not put yourself down.
-You are brave, and you will find the right job.
-Don’t give up and don’t worry about changing your mind again.
+So, if you’re finding yourself ready to quit a job you thought was the one for you, don't put yourself down.
+You're brave, and you'll find the right job.
+Don’t give up, and don’t worry about changing your mind again.
 So many people do it, and it’s better to change your mind and take the chance at finding something that will truly make you happy.

 Like what you read?
 Subscribe to get new content delivered daily.

 Being informed is sexy.
 Get an unbiased news breakdown of everything you need to know in politics, pop-culture, and more in 60 seconds or less.